 Down on Grayson

 Right outside the Pearl, Down on Grayson is perfect for that fun or romantic night out on the Riverwalk, without the chaos of downtown crowds.
-Relax on their expansive patio or airy, window-filled floor.
-You won’t regret going down to this restaurant.
+Relax on the expansive patio or inside airy, window-filled dining room.
+The American-style fare is approachable yet creative.